VenturaNotes/Knowledge/Mathematics/Linear Algebra/Jim Hefferon/Home Page - Linear Algebra 4th ed. by Jim Hefferon.md

 		- At least one variable not a leading variable (no unique solution)
 ##### Exercises
 - [Solutions](zotero://open-pdf/library/items/RHHYDIAW?page=9&annotation=BKR4CXA6)
 - “If a system has a contradictory equation then it has [[no solution]].
-Otherwise, if there are any variables that are not leading a row then it has[[ infinitely many solution]].
+Otherwise, if there are any variables that are not leading a row then it has [[Infinitely many solutions|infinitely many solution]].
 In the final case, where there is no contradictory equation and every variable leads some row, it has a [[unique solution]].” ([pdf](zotero://open-pdf/library/items/RHHYDIAW?page=9&annotation=66SN6GYS))

 #### (1.1.2) Describing the Solution Set
 #### (1.1.3) General = Particular + Homogenous